By Will Buckley, Second Year Politics and International Relations

 Jah Wobble is undoubtedly a real punk poet (and Cockney), and there is not a hint of artifice about the former Public Image Limited and established solo bassist.

-To playing bass sat down on TV (with deliberately blacked out teeth), to packing it all in at the height of his career and choosing become a tube driver, then releasing countless albums ranging from dub to ambient.
+To playing bass sat down on TV (with deliberately blacked out teeth), to packing it all in at the height of his career and choosing to become a tube driver, then releasing countless albums ranging from dub to ambient.
 The man has always been authentic, and authentically working class.

 Shortly after the initial niceties, we begin the interview and I open with a question about his recent collaboration with Horace Andy - Jamaican music legend and frequent collaborator with Bristol's Massive Attack.